dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/python/function.md

 ## Creating Functions

-To register a Python UDF, use the `create_function` method from a DuckDB connection.
+To register a Python UDF, use the `create_function` method from a DataMiner connection.
 Here is the syntax:

 ```python
 import duckdb